openstack-archive/instack-undercloud/docker/README.md

         sed -i '/selinux/d' instack.xml baremetal_*.xml

-1. Edit instack.xml and get the mac address of the default network interface.
+1. View instack.xml and get the mac address of the default network interface.

 1. Edit default.xml and add the following line in the <dhcp> stanza.
 Replace the value for mac with the mac address you got in the previous step.